HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   )
 }}

+{# TODO this y axis should say "Percent of picture elements" }

 Of pages using `<picture>` for format-switching, around 68% are offering a single type variation, in addition to the `<img src>` which acts as the default.

 {{ figure_markup(